 Discussion:

-The problem mentioned in the comment has been acknowledged and the TGme TG in IEEE 802.11 is working on the matter.
-When the ballot resolution process has finished and the TGme draft is ready to be incorporated into IEEE Std 802.11 (producing a later version than -2020 which will subsequently be sent to ISO/IEC JTC1/SC6 under the PSDO process) the issue will be resolved.
+The problem mentioned in the comment has been acknowledged and the IEEE 802.11 Working Group is working on the matter.
+When the ballot resolution process for P802.11REVme has finished, resulting in the next version of the 802.11 standard, that standard will subsequently be sent to ISO/IEC JTC1/SC6 under the PSDO process, and the issue will be resolved.

 Proposed Resolution:

-Revised, this issue has been accepted as a work item of the TGme maintenance group and is being addressed by the IEEE 802.11 Working Group through the normal maintenance process in IEEE 802.11.
+Revised, this issue has been accepted as a work item of the IEEE 802.11 Working Group through the normal maintenance process in IEEE 802.11.
 It is agreed that there are no security concerns associated with this issue.

 CN9